-COVID-19 outbreak declared at Saskatoon school
+COVID-19 outbreak declared at Saskatoon School

 Share:

-On Wednesday, the division opted to move students at the school to remote learning.

-The division said it anticipates in-person classes will resume on Feb.
-22.
+Classes at the school will continue as scheduled on Feb.
+22 after the February break, the division said.
+To date five cases of the virus have been identified at the school according to SPS.

-Since the start of the school year, SPS has had 222 positive coronavirus cases confirmed at its 51 locations, the division said.
+Since the start of the school year, SPS has reported 230 positive cases of the virus at 52 locations in the division, SPS said.